adamlhumphreys/JS-Local-Bible/README.md

 ## How To Use
 Download to your device and extract.
 Install Simple HTTP Server here: https://play.google.com/store/apps/details?id=com.phlox.simpleserver&hl=en_US&gl=US
+Version 1.8.0 of Simple HTTP Server is preferred since it won't automatically stop running.
+The developer apparently put continuous running behind a paywall in newer versions. ಠ_ಠ

 Open Simple HTTP Server, set the root folder to the 'bible' directory, and start the server.